 Tips For Success:

 - Be sure your butter is very cold.
 It helps make those flaky layers.

 - Use unsalted butter.
 Trust me on this.

-- To measure your gluten free flour accurately, use the spoon method or leveling method.
+- Use the spoon or leveling method to measure your gluten-free flour accurately.
 Put the measuring scoop into the flour and fill.
 Do not pack the flour.
 Use a knife to scrape along the top to remove the extra flour.
 You can also use a spoon to fill the measuring cup.
 Use a knife to level along the top to remove the extra flour.

 Recipe Step-By-Step Directions: